A Blessing in Disguise? DeFi Exploits and Short-Horizon Responses in U.S. Commercial Paper Spreads: Further Robustness Checks: Cross-Asset Difference-in-Differences

 \subsection{A Difference-in-Differences Design}

-To rigorously distinguish the proposed ``Blessing in Disguise'' mechanism from generalized macroeconomic shocks (e.g., shifts in monetary policy or broad ``risk-off'' sentiment), we implement a Difference-in-Differences (DiD) design.
-This approach leverages the regulatory segmentation of money markets to construct a counterfactual: if the spread narrowing is driven by Prime MMFs recycling capital into high-quality assets, we should observe this effect specifically in \textit{Prime-eligible} (Tier-1) instruments, but not in lower-rated or unrelated money market instruments that share the same macroeconomic environment.
+To assess whether the observed spread narrowing loads more strongly on prime-eligible assets than on nearby controls exposed to similar macro conditions, we implement a Difference-in-Differences (DiD) design.
+This approach leverages the regulatory segmentation of money markets to construct a counterfactual: if the spread narrowing reflects a prime-segmentation channel, we should observe this effect more clearly in \textit{prime-eligible} (Tier-1) instruments than in lower-rated or unrelated money market instruments that share the same macroeconomic environment.